YH-Wu/Triton-Inference-Server-on-Kubernetes/README.md

 ## Setup for Provision Node

 This will install Ansible and other software on the provisioning machine which will be used to deploy all other software to the cluster.
-For more information on Ansible and why we use it, consult the Ansible Guide.
+For more information on Ansible and why we use it, consult the Ansible Guide
 ```
 $ scripts/setup.sh
 ```